On the absorption of radiation by the negatively charged hydrogen ion. I. General theory and construction of the wave functions: Formulas for the matrix elements

 and

-where ${\bf x} \times {\bf y}$ is the vector product of the two vectors ${\bf x}$ and ${\bf y}$.
-Note that the final formula includes only the unit vector ${\bf n}$ which describes the direction of photon propagation.
-If the direction of the propagation of the final photon is not known, then the last formula must also be averaged over all possible directions of the unit vector ${\bf n}$.
-This leads to the formula
+where ${\bf a}$ and ${\bf b}$ are the two arbitrary vectors and the notation ${\bf x} \times {\bf y}$ stands for the vector product of the two vectors ${\bf x}$ and ${\bf y}$.
+Note that the final formula includes only the unit vector ${\bf k}_f$ which describes the direction of photon propagation.
+If the direction of the propagation of the final photon is not known, then the last formula must also be averaged over all possible directions of the unit vector ${\bf k}_f$.
+This leads to the following formula